7 Easy Make Ahead Lunches To Freeze Today (& Have Anytime)

 I cook extra quesadillas on the griddle anytime I’m already making them!
 Then, I pop them in the freezer in a big bag already cut into triangles.

-In the mornings just put a few triangles in their lunches to enjoy cold.
+In the mornings, just put a few triangles in their lunches to enjoy cold.

 3. TURKEY/HAM SANDWICHES

 These are fun on plain bread, bagels, or pita bread halves.
-But make the sandwich without the mayo and veggies so they don’t get soggy.

 I individually wrap them and put them in a big freezer bag.
 But, sometimes, I don’t even wrap them and they still turn out fine!
 They never stay in our freezer for long!

-The morning of, add the lettuce, tomato, mayo, or whatever else you want!
+The morning of, add the lettuce, tomato, mayo, or whatever else you want.

 4. PEANUT BUTTER AND JELLY